Skylake-dev/Notes/Digital Forensics and Cybercrime/Digital Forensics and Cybercrime.md

 General overview of the possible techniques used in fraud detection.
 ### Data collection, sampling and preprocessing
 Real data is usually very dirty (inconsistency, missing values, duplicate data) and needs to be filtered prorperly.
->messy data will yield messy analytical models
+>messy data will yield messy analytical models.

 Data may come from many different sources:
 - structural/unstructured data
 - transactional data
 - contextual or network infomation
-From transactional data when can extract aggregated parameters (averages, spending trends, min/max values) and especially extract the RFM parameters (recency, frequency and monetary value)
+From transactional data when can extract aggregated parameters (averages, spending trends, min/max values) and especially extract the RFM parameters (recency, frequency and monetary value).

 Types of data:
 - continous: data elements defined on an interval